piecepackr/piecepackr/README.rst

 .. warning:: Not all fonts can be freely distributed!
 Be careful with which ones you use!

-The software assumes one has installed:
+The software currently assumes one has installed:

 * `Symbola <http://www.fontspace.com/unicode-fonts-for-ancient-scripts/symbola>`_ good coverage of the Symbol block of the Unicode Standard.
 * `Noto Sans Cham <https://www.google.com/get/noto/>`_ contains the rare "Cham Punctuation Spiral".